-- Connect the 12 V battery and terminals in the same manner as specified in the "Liquid Crystal Display (LCD) Segments Check". - The revolutions per minute (rpm) equivalent to the input frequency is indicated in the oscillator [A] if the square wave (illustrated as shown) would be input into the terminal [4]. - OIndicates approximately 4 000 rpm in case the input frequency would be approximately 133.3 Hz.

-- If the oscillator is not available, the tachometer can be checked as follows. - OConnect the 12 V battery and terminals in the same manner as specified in the "Liquid Crystal Display (LCD) Segments Check". - OWhen the terminals are connected, the tachometer goes and disappears from minimum to the maximum reading momentarily.
-It goes again, and then the tachometer disappears. - ★If the tachometer segments function does not work, replace the meter assembly. - OUsing the insulated auxiliary lead, quickly open and connect the terminal [16] to the terminal [4] repeatedly. - OThen the tachometer segments [A] should flick [B]. - ★If the hand does not flick, replace the meter assembly.
+- Connect the 12 V battery and terminals in the same manner as specified in the "Liquid Crystal Display (LCD) Segments Check". - The revolutions per minute (rpm) equivalent to the input frequency is indicated in the oscillator [A] if the square wave (illustrated as shown) would be input into the terminal [6]. - Olndicates approximately 4 000 rpm in case the input frequency would be approximately 133.3 Hz. - If the oscillator is not available, the tachometer can be checked as follows. - OConnect the 12 V battery and terminals in the same manner as specified in the "Liquid Crystal Display (LCD) Segments Check". - OWhen the terminals are connected, the tachometer momentary goes from minimum to the maximum, then goes back from the maximum to the minimum reading. - ★If the tachometer segments function does not work, replace the meter assembly. - OUsing the insulated auxiliary lead, quickly open and connect the terminal [2] to the terminal [6] repeatedly. - OThen the tachometer segments [A] should flick [B]. - ★If the hand does not flick, replace the meter assembly.